Barbara Brown Outstanding Student Paper Award

-- Papers should not exceed 30 double-spaced pages, including notes, tables, and bibliography.
+- Papers may not exceed 8,000 words, including notes, tables, and references.

-- Papers do not need to be submitted for presentation at the NASSS conference (though most are), but authors MUST be members of NASSS.
+- Papers do not need to be submitted for presentation at the NASSS conference (though most are).

 - In the event that a co-authored paper is selected as winner, the authors will share the prize.